jhliu17/xlingual-mrc/README.md

 ## Run

-Train (the default parameter setting has been hardcoded in the `train.sh` file)
+Train (the default parameter setting is hardcoded in the `train.sh` file)

 ```
 sh train.sh